 If a Force Majeure condition occurs, the party injured by the other party’s inability to perform has two options (detailed below).
 The injured party has 30 days to choose which one.
 If the injured party does not inform the other within 30 days of being notified of a Force Majeure situation, the second option goes into effect.

 Option One: The injured party may terminate the agreement if such Force Majeure condition results in a delay or failure to perform which continues for more than 30 calendar days.

 Option Two: The injured party may suspend the service for a duration of the delaying cause and buy a similar service.
 After the emergency is over, this agreement and service will continue.

 Paying for your Susquehanna Broadband service

 Susquehanna Broadband will charge your credit card periodically as agreed when you signed up for service.
-You will be sent a statement by postal mail, or to the e-mail address provided when you signed up for service before payment is due.
+You will be sent a statement electronically to the e-mail address provided when you signed up for service before payment is due.
 Payment will be deemed made when received by Susquehanna Broadband.
-If a credit card payment is declined by the payment service, it will be retried in 5 days time.
+If a credit card payment is declined by the payment service, it will be retried in 3 days time.

 Payment may also be made by check.
 Checks may be made out to: